exonum/exonum-java-binding/CONTRIBUTING.md

 There are several categories of tests:
   * Unit tests in Java and Rust modules.
   * Integration tests in Java, some of which require a native library.
-  * Integration tests in Rust that require a JVM and `ejb-core` and `ejb-fakes` artefacts.
+  * Integration tests in Rust that require a JVM together with `ejb-core` and `ejb-fakes` artefacts.
 Reside in [`core-native`](exonum-java-binding-core/rust/integration_tests).
   * System tests — these are currently performed internally